OSInside/kiwi/doc/source/image_description/elements.rst

        <volume name="@root=TOPLEVEL_NAME"/>
      </systemdisk>

-  By default the creation of a toplevel volume is set to: `true`
+  By default, the creation of a top-level volume is set to: `true`

 btrfs_root_is_snapshot="true|false":
-  Boolean parameter that tells {kiwi} to install the system into a btrfs snapshot.
+  Boolean parameter that instructs {kiwi} to install the system into a Btrfs snapshot.
 The snapshot layout is compatible with snapper.
 By default snapshots are turned off.

 btrfs_root_is_readonly_snapshot="true|false":
-  Boolean parameter notifying {kiwi} that the btrfs root filesystem snapshot has to made read-only. if this option is set to true, the root filesystem snapshot it will be turned into read-only mode, once all data has been placed to it.
-The option is only effective if `btrfs_root_is_snapshot` is also set to true.
-By default the root filesystem snapshot is writable.
+  Boolean parameter notifying {kiwi} that the Btrfs root filesystem snapshot must be read-only.
+When set to `true`, the root filesystem snapshot is switched to read-only mode after all data has been placed to it.
+The option is only effective if `btrfs_root_is_snapshot` is also set to `true`.
+By default, the root filesystem snapshot is writable.

 bootstrap_package="package_name":
-  For use with the `apt` packagemanager only.
-Specifies the name of a bootstrap package which provides a bootstrap tarball in :file:`/var/lib/bootstrap/PACKAGE_NAME.ARCH.tar.xz`.
-  The tarball will be unpacked and used as the bootstrap rootfs to begin with.
+  For use with the `apt` package manager only.
+Specifies the name of a bootstrap package that provides a bootstrap tarball in :file:`/var/lib/bootstrap/PACKAGE_NAME.ARCH.tar.xz`.
+The tarball is unpacked and used as the inital bootstrap rootfs.
 This allows for an alternative bootstrap method.
-For further details see :ref:`debianbootstrap_alternative`.
+For further details, see :ref:`debianbootstrap_alternative`.

 compressed="true|false":
   Specifies whether the image output file should be compressed or not.
-This option is only used for filesystem only images or for the `pxe` or `cpio` types.
+This option is only used for filesystem-only images or for the `pxe` or `cpio` types.

 editbootconfig="file_path":
   Specifies the path to a script which is called right before the bootloader is installed.
-The script runs relative to the directory which contains the image structure.
+The script runs relative to the directory that contains the image structure.

 editbootinstall="file_path":
   Specifies the path to a script which is called right after the bootloader is installed.
-The script runs relative to the directory which contains the image structure.
+The script runs relative to the directory that contains the image structure.

 filesystem="btrfs|ext2|ext3|ext4|squashfs|xfs":
   The root filesystem

 firmware="efi|uefi|bios|ec2|ofw|opal":
   Specifies the boot firmware of the appliance.
-This attribute is used to differentiate the image according to the firmware which boots up the system.
-It mostly impacts the disk layout and the partition table type.
-By default `bios` is used on x86, `ofw` on PowerPC and `efi` on ARM.
+This attribute is used to differentiate the image according to the firmware that boots up the system.
+It mostly affects the disk layout and the partition table type.
+By default, `bios` is used on x86, `ofw` on PowerPC and `efi` on ARM.

   * `efi`